cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/jetmetuncertain.md

        }
 ```

 Otherwise, we have to perform a few calculations.
-The three values we need to evaluate `ptscale` are `factors`, which is retrieved from the `factorLookup()` function (shown in the dropdown below), `res`, which is defined using the `SimpleJetCorrector` object defined previously, and `itjet->pt()`, the uncorrected momentum of the iterated jet.
+The three values we need to evaluate `ptscale` are `factors`, which is retrieved from the `factorLookup` function (More information about this function is shown in the dropdown below), `res`, which is defined using the `SimpleJetCorrector` object defined previously, and `itjet->pt()`, the uncorrected momentum of the iterated jet.

 <details><summary>factorLookup</summary>

 ```